kksgandhi/personal_site/coherentism todo.md

 how to become an expert

 the educational theory of why people play games reduces them to what benefits they bring, instead of admiring them for their own sakes.

+libertarian's guide to anti-capitalism

+remember, democratic policies are better for the environment